Signs It’s Time to Replace Your Roof in Spring

 How to Spot Shingle Damage

-Inspect your roof from the ground for missing shingles, curled shingles, or dark patches where shingles are gone.
 Also, check your gutters—if you see lots of shingle granules in them, your roof’s age may be catching up with it.
+Protective granules help shield shingles from UV rays, and their loss accelerates roof aging.
 The roof’s age is a critical factor in determining when replacement should be considered, as older roofs are more prone to damage and may not provide adequate protection.
+If you notice curled or cupped shingles, improper installation could also be a cause, so it’s important to have a professional inspection to identify and address installation issues.
 If your old roof has seen better days, it might be time to plan ahead for a roof replacement before the summer months bring more storms.

 A roof with noticeable sagging along the ridgeline and chimney.